THE TOWNSHIP OF FRANKLIN GLOUCESTER COUNTY,

 The overtime rate of pay is computed by dividing the annual base salary and the college incentive by 2080 and multiplying by 1.5.

-Court attendance shall be paid when the officer is off duty at the overtime rate of pay for a minimum of two (2) hours.
+E. Court attendance shall be paid when the officer is off duty at the overtime rate of pay for a minimum of three (3) hours.

-Overtime will be rotated among employees to be distributed as equitably as possible.
-However exceptions to the overtime rotation will include special skills which may be required as determined by the Chief of Police.
+G. Overtime will be rotated among employees to be distributed as equitably as possible.
+However exceptions to the overtime rotation will include special skills which may be required as determined by the Chief of Police at his sole discretion.
 All employees may be required to work a reasonable amount of overtime.

 Thereafter, Police Officers covered under this Agreement will be eligible for four (4) personal days annually as of January 1 following the calendar year in which they were hired.